 If you find the judge’s ruling unfair or unreasonable, or if you later discover information that should have been disclosed during litigation, consult your attorney to determine whether you have solid grounds for petitioning for a modification to your divorce order.

 Hopefully, this information will help you approach the divorce litigation process with greater confidence.
 However, the best thing you can do to improve your experience with divorce litigation is to hire an attorney with solid experience handling cases like yours.
-Consult a Tulsa, OK, divorce lawyer as soon as possible once you have decided to divorce, and they will help you understand what to expect from your situation.
+Schedule a consultation with a Tulsa, Oklahoma, divorce lawyer as soon as possible once you have decided to divorce, and they will help you understand what to expect from your situation.